arquivo/dspace-link-extractor/README.md

+java -jar tika-server-1.22.jar -h 0.0.0.0
-mvn clean package && java -jar target/dspace-link-extractor-0.1-SNAPSHOT.jar dspace-urls.tsv urls.txt
+mvn clean package && java -jar target/dspace-link-extractor-0.1-SNAPSHOT.jar dspace-urls.tsv output

 # Reference extractor of dspace files
 Extracts links on all files on dpace.
 So they could be crawled directly by a crawler.